ratwolfzero/collatz_bigint/README.md

 # collatz_bigint

-Program to calculate the Collatz sequence for very large integers.
+Program to calculate the Collatz sequence for very large integers using crate BigInt.
-Using crate BigInt.

 Input value can be entered like 27, 2^199, or 2^199-1.